-- 1.1 Biddulph Town Council recognises that the protection and safety of children and vulnerable adults is paramount.
+1.1 Biddulph Town Council recognises that the protection and safety of children and vulnerable adults is paramount.
 There is a moral and legal obligation for any Councillor, Council Officer, volunteer or third party conducting works for, or in partnership with, the Council at any given time to ensure the highest possible standard of care for children and vulnerable adults.
-This policy establishes the roles and responsibilities of Councillors, staff and volunteers in relation to the protection of children and/or vulnerable adults, with whom they come into contact through their work for the Council, ensuring they are well informed, supported and enabled to provide the best possible practice. - 1.2 Children, young people and vulnerable adults have the right to participate, have fun and be safe in the services provided for them and the activities they choose, or their parents / carers choose for them.
+This policy establishes the roles and responsibilities of Councillors, staff and volunteers in relation to the protection of children and/or vulnerable adults, with whom they come into contact through their work for the Council, ensuring they are well informed, supported and enabled to provide the best choose, or their parents / carers choose for them.
 This policy will help to maintain a safe and positive environment for children and vulnerable adults.